JConquers/PRepo1/README.md

 Secondly, each time I tried to access LexServer.cjs it threw an error ‘Acess-Control-Allow-Origin: header absent’.
 Thanks to the Computer Networks course that we had recently, I could understand the meaning of such errors.
 After going through some online resources, I could finally correct that error.

 Lastly, the struggles of understanding git as a beginner.
 A million thanks to all those amazing seniors and online resources/tutorial contributors who guided me through this project.

+How to run?:

+First run the server LexServer.cjs file, it shall run on port 3000.
+Then just open the prompt0.html file and proceed.

 Project Goals: